EmmaKLofthouse/LEJOG/README.md

 ![corr](https://github.com/EmmaKLofthouse/LEJOG/assets/18194748/76236b86-87ba-463d-8163-8bc2d3c5acda)

 There is obviously a very strong correlation between distance walked and steps but also some other weaker but interesting correlations.
-For example, cow encounters and stiles (both are associated with farms and fields!), more dogs petted on sunnier days and also... the number of times I cried is positvely associated with cow encounters.
-This makes sense when you know that despite my love of hiking I have a strong fear (phobia?) of cows!
+For example, cow encounters and stiles (both are associated with farms and fields), more dogs petted on sunnier days and also... the number of times I cried is positvely associated with cow encounters.
+This makes sense when you know that despite my love of hiking I have a strong fear of cows and did get chased a few times!

 ## Usage